dreamcatcher-tech/network/Inbox/2025-07-03 1522 correct artifact scope in napps.md

 when a new action goes in, then it starts a new container, runs checks, etc.

 When each child container is started, it needs a way to call the system container again ?

+Pass in the system transmit function in to each container, so they can tunnel back out to system functions ?
+This seems essential, as each container needs a way to get out again ?

+start container should be